 About this release

-This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period April 2015 to March 2020.
-These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period when drawing comparisons against the Scottish average, whilst crude mortality data is presented by quarter to show trends.
-This release includes the first month of Scotland going into emergency measures due to COVID-19.
+This release by Public Health Scotland (PHS) provides information on Hospital Standardised Mortality Ratios (HSMRs) for the period April 2016 to March 2021.
+These statistics are updated on a quarterly basis and reflect the HSMR for the latest 12-month reporting period when drawing comparisons against the Scottish average, whilst crude mortality data is presented by quarter and month to show trends.

-- For the period April 2019 to March 2020 no hospital had a significantly higher standardised mortality ratio than the national average.
+- For the period April 2020 to March 2021 no hospitals had a significantly higher standardised mortality ratio than the national average.

-- For the period April 2019 to March 2020 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital, NHS Lothian (0.79).
+- For the period April 2020 to March 2021 one hospital had a significantly lower standardised mortality ratio than the national average: Western General Hospital (0.77).

 The Scottish HSMR is 1.00.
 If an HSMR value for a hospital is less than one, this means the number of deaths within 30 days of admission for this hospital is fewer than predicted.
 If an HSMR value for a hospital is greater than one, this means the number of deaths within 30 days for this hospital is more than predicted.

-The model methodology has been updated to ensure the emergency ICD-10 codes for COVID19, U07.1 and U07.2, assigned by the World Health Organisation in response to the global pandemic, are included within the primary diagnosis model adjustments.
-For more information please refer to the HSMR COVID-19 Methodology Update paper (external website).
+The methodology has been updated to ensure the diagnosis ICD-10 codes for COVID-19, U07.1 to U07.7, are included in the model.
+For more information please refer to the HSMR COVID-19 Methodology Update paper.

-The data from this publication is available to download from this page.
+Open data from this publication is available from the Scottish Health and Social Care Open Data platform.
 A Technical Document (external website) is available on how HSMR is calculated.
 A Frequently Asked Questions (external website) document is also available.
 For more information on HSMR see HSMR section of our website (external website).
+HSMRs published from August 2019 onwards cannot be compared to prior releases using a different methodology.
 For more information see Research and Development (external website).

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.